ianlewis/kay/docs/source/forms-usage.rst

 named ``validate_FIELDNAME``. e.g. To check if a value submitted as ``password`` field is stronger enough, you can set ``validate_password`` method in the class definition of the Form.
-If validation fails, you need to raise ValidationError with appropriate error message.
+If validation fails, you need to raise :class:`kay.utils.validators.ValidationError` with appropriate error message.

 Here's an example: